davmcgregor/tic-tac-toe-tech-test-ruby/README.md

-# Try our Tic Tac Toe Tech Test!
+# Try our Tic-Tac-Toe Tech Test!

 This is a very common tech test as it demonstrates a candidate's knowledge of basic data structures.